Building and Validating an AWS Backup Strategy with Resilience Hub

 The backup jobs for both EC2 (webapp-01) and S3 completed successfully.

 Completing a backup is the easy part.
 The only thing that matters is whether you can restore from it under pressure.
-So I terminated the EC2 instance to simulate a failure and initiated a restore from the recovery point.
+Before running the test, confirm there is a completed recovery point in backup-vault-dev – if the scheduled job shows as aborted, trigger an on-demand backup from the vault first.
+Here is how the test was run:

 | Event | Time |